pablolop12/GitPrev-HTML-snippet-for-GitHub-profile-Preview/README.md

 NOTES OF V1:
 - GitPrev is not responsive, I dind't paid any attention on this.
 - Icons are corrupted, so find your GitPrev your own situable icons
-- Im not responsible of any security breach or vulnerabilitie this could cause to your website
+- Im not responsible of any security breach or vulnerability this could cause to your website